ladybug-tools/spider/sandbox/speed-rad2solar-viewer/r5/feedback.md

 * Ground plane is OK
 * South facade is upside down

 there is also the shade building in the NE corner.
 This the only test case with a shade building, so it is difficult to get a feeling of what the underlying issues are.
-Do not that the vectors seem to be point every which way
+Do note that the vectors on the fives surfaces seem to be pointing every which way.

 ### Test Case 2